bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 #### Setup a New Product

-If you haven't added a product yet, follow these steps and then link your dataset:
+If you haven't added a Product yet, follow these steps and then link your Dataset:

 === "CLI"
-    1. Create a product configuration using the YAML template below.
+    1. Create a Product configuration using the YAML template below.

-      Specify your dataset by `name` in the config - `dataset: my-draft-dataset`
+      Specify your Dataset by `name` in the config - `dataset: my-draft-dataset`
-    2. Publish the product - `gwa apply -i <product.yaml>`
+    2. Publish the Product - `gwa apply -i <product.yaml>`
 === "Web UI"
     1. Navigate to **Namespaces** -> **Products**.
     2. Click **New Product** in the top right.